 Your veterinarian will refer your cat to a specialist veterinary centre for treatment.

 Are all cats good candidates for radioactive iodine treatment?

-Cats who are in poor health due to cardiac thyrotoxicosis are also not be suitable candidates for treatment.
+Cats who are in poor health due to cardiac thyrotoxicosis are also not been suitable candidates for treatment.

 - Treatment has a cure rate of 95-98%, although a small percentage of cats will require a second treatment

 - Cats treated with radioactive iodine live twice as long as those treated with medications

 - Radioactive iodine requires no anesthetic or surgery